How Many People Can I Take Boating at Once on a Freedom Boat Club Vessel?

 As part of its comprehensive manufacturing processes, each manufacturer researches weight and passenger allocations to dictate mandated safety guidelines.
 This information is required to be published in their operations manual.
 Freedom Boat Club follows these guidelines explicitly.

-As there are 1700+ boats in our North American fleet at present comprised of a mix of brands, makes and models, we are unable to publish a comprehensive guide.
+As there are currently 2,000+ boats in our North American fleet, comprised of a mix of brands, makes and models, we are unable to publish a comprehensive guide.
 Please check with your local dock for passenger specifications and details, especially when considering hosting a larger party.